zingolabs/zingolabs-zewif/docs/bestpractices.md

 ***[Export:] Use Defined Object Types.*** The `zewif` crate allows for the creation of a variety of Zcash-specific objects.
 Some of these have `::new` functions while others are instantiated by converting them from other (frequently serialized) forms using `ZcashType::from(other_form)` functions.
 A few allow individual properties to be set after instantiation.

 A ZeWIF file is a hierarchy of Gordian Envelopes, and some of the `zewif` structures are defined entirely in terms of assertions on envelopes.
 These are marked with an `isA` assertion that identifies their type, and this is checked whenever the data is deserialized.
-Other (usually simpler) structures are defined as CBOR objects, which are always the leaves of an envelope tree.
+Other (usually simpler) structures are defined as CBOR objects, which are always the leaves of an Envelope tree.

 * _Example:_ The following examples show creations of an account and an address: